glennklaas/6502/README.md

 # GAKSBC - Single Board Computer

 Description: This monitor is for a 65C02 based single board computer with an MC68B50P ACIA, 32K ROM and 32K RAM.
-The memory layout is as follows:

 **Memory Map: Decoding - Usage**